 - The Google App Engine Flexible environment runs applications within Docker containers and is suitable for applications that require configurable, gradual scaling.

-To enable the integration follow standard procedures to connect your GCP service to New Relic Infrastructure.
+To enable the integration follow standard procedures to connect your GCP service to New Relic.

 Find and use data

-After connecting the Google App Engine integration to New Relic Infrastructure and waiting a few minutes (based on the polling frequency), you can find and use integration data in Infrastructure Integrations and in Insights:
+After connecting the Google App Engine integration to New Relic and waiting a few minutes (based on the polling frequency), you can find and use integration data:

 |View Google App Engine integrations data||Here...|